ivangfr/springboot-react-social-login/README.md

   In this [link](https://github.com/ivangfr/springboot-react-social-login/blob/master/create-github-oauth2-app.md) it's explained how to create a Github App

-> **Note:** Other providers like Google, Facebook, etc will be added soon
+> **Note:** Other providers like `Facebook`, `Twitter`, etc will be added later

 ## How Social Login Works?

-To explain how it works, we will use **Github** as OAuth2 provider example.
+To explain how it works, we will use `Github` as OAuth2 provider example.
 However, this flow is similar to other providers.
-All the OAuth2 provider is done in the [application.yml](https://github.com/ivangfr/springboot-react-social-login/blob/master/movie-api/src/main/resources/application.yml).
+All the OAuth2 provider configuration is done in the [application.yml](https://github.com/ivangfr/springboot-react-social-login/blob/master/movie-api/src/main/resources/application.yml).
 The `oauth2Login` configuration is done in [`WebSecurityConfig`](https://github.com/ivangfr/springboot-react-social-login/blob/master/movie-api/src/main/java/com/mycompany/movieapi/security/WebSecurityConfig.java)

-1. The Social Login with Github starts by `movie-app` client redirecting the user to the following URL
+1. The Social Login with `Github` starts by `movie-app` client redirecting the user to the following URL
    ```
    http://localhost:8080/oauth2/authorization/github
    ```